 Your attorney can advise you as to whether or not a defamation case is justified in your situation.
 It won’t erase what happened, but it can help you put your life back together.

-Contact the Fishman Firm Today
+Contact Our Criminal Attorney at The Fishman Firm Today

 The law is made to protect its innocent citizens, but when it fails you, your Pennsylvania criminal defense attorney will be there.
-Our certified attorneys have plenty of experience representing those who are innocent and need a helping hand.
+Our certified criminal attorneys have plenty of experience representing those who are innocent and need a helping hand.
 We’ll listen to your case and provide the support you need to get through this difficult time.
 For more information, contact us today.